SENSUIKAN!

 19 February 1942:

-At 0957 (local), Vice Admiral (Admiral, posthumously) Nagumo Chuichi's Carrier Strike Force raids Port Darwin.
-Seventy-one "Kate" attack planes, 81 "Val" dive-bombers and 36 "Zeke" fighters led by Cdr (later Captain) Fuchida Minoru (of Pearl Harbor) from CarDiv 1's AKAGI, and the KAGA and CarDiv 2's HIRYU and the SORYU attack Darwin.
-They destroy 15 aircraft including nine American Curtiss P-40 "Kittyhawk" fighters, sink eight ships including the destroyer USS PEARY (DD-226) and the large Army transport GENERAL M.C.
+At 0957 (local), Vice Admiral (Admiral, posthumously) Nagumo Chuichi's (36) Carrier Strike Force raids Port Darwin.
+Seventy-one "Kate" attack planes, 81 "Val" dive-bombers and 36 "Zeke" fighters led by Cdr (later Captain) Fuchida Minoru (of Pearl Harbor) from CarDiv 1's AKAGI and KAGA and CarDiv 2's HIRYU and the SORYU attack Darwin.
+They destroy 15 aircraft including nine American Curtiss P-40 "Kittyhawk" fighters, sink eight ships including destroyer USS PEARY (DD-226) and Army transport GENERAL M.C.
 MEIGS, damage nine ships including the seaplane tender (WW1 destroyer conversion) USS WILLIAM B. PRESTON (AVD-7).
 The carrier strike is followed by a strike of 28 twin engine land-based Mitsubishi G3M2 "Nells" of the 1st Kokutai from Ambon and 27 Mitsubishi G4M1 "Bettys" of the Kanoya Kokutai based at Kendari on Sulawesi, Celebes.

 24 February 1942: